 Like abandoned housing, job loss was a very complex problem that the mayor never seemed to wrap his mind around.
 Yes, the city built some industrial parks, but it never attracted many venture capitalists or gained a foothold in growing industries.

 It didn’t have to be that way.
 Pittsburgh, Atlanta and Indianapolis did a better job attracting and retaining corporate jobs in the city.
-St. Louis and Camden, N.J., did worse.
+St. Louis, Camden, N.J., and, yes, Detroit did worse.

 The big-spending, infrastructure-driven approach of 1970s Baltimore now seems old-fashioned, even obsolete.
 In an age of tight city budgets, the challenge is to do more with less through public-private partnerships and market-driven mini-projects, plus tackling effectively our perennial problem, crime.

 William Donald Schaefer would have been sorely vexed and most profanely annoyed that the horizons of government had diminished.
-Let him rest in peace.
+May he rest in peace.

-Brew reporter and editor Mark Reutter covered housing, transportation and the Inner Harbor for The Sunday Sun and Morning Sun in the 1970s.
+Brew reporter and editor Mark Reutter covered housing, transportation and the Inner Harbor for The Baltimore Sun in the 1970s.
 Longtime Maryland photographer Edwin Remsberg, whose Schaefer photo we used for this post, can be reached here.